Moxxie3/erwin-build/README.md

 4. Run the installation script:
 `python install.py`

-5. Once the installation is complete, you should find the Erwin Submission GUI executable in the Desktop directory.
+5. Once the installation is complete, you should find the Erwin GUI executable in the Desktop directory.